SamCao920/academus-journal/README.md

-# Academus Philosophy Journal Website
+# Academus Philosophy Journal

-Welcome to the **Academus Philosophy Journal** website, a student-run online platform dedicated to publishing high-quality philosophical essays and discussions by high schoolers.
+Welcome to the **Academus Philosophy Journal**, a student-run journal dedicated to publishing high-quality philosophical essays and discussions by high schoolers.

 ---